adamsilver/fdpb/08-an-upload-form.md

 <input type="file" accept="image/*">
 ```

-In Chrome and Safari on iOS and Android, for example, it will give the user a choice of which app to use to capture the image, including the option of taking a photo with the camera or choosing an existing image file.
+In Chrome and Safari on iOS and Android, for example, it will give users a choice of which app to use to capture the image, including the option of taking a photo with the camera or choosing an existing image file.

 ![iOS and Android accept dialogs](./images/08/accept-attribute.png)

-*(Note: On desktop it will prompt the user to upload an image file from the file system disabling files that aren't images, for example.
-The problem with this is that users won't know why the files are disabled as there's no feedback.)*
+*(Note: on desktop it will prompt the user to upload an image file from the file system disabling files that aren't images.
+The problem is users won't be told why the files are disabled as there's no feedback.)*

 The `capture` attribute, when supported, indicates the preference of getting an image from the camera: